jingsh/Geometry-calibration-for-tomographic-x-ray-imaging-systems/README.md

 Drag the function file (`solveGeo.m`) into your project and/or add it to your matlab function search path.

 ## How to use?
+### Example
+Check the provided example for how to use the script.

 ### General usage
 The function will output three values corresponding to the x-ray focal spot positions (in pixels) x, y, and z in the detector coordinate system.